daroczig/CEU-R-mastering/README.md

 Don't forget about documenting the function!

 Then push your changes (either in one or multiple commits) as a new branch to GitHub and create a pull request to merge to your `master` branch.
 Share the URL to your pull request on Moodle!

+## Home assignment

+For pass:

+1. Merge your PR from the second week's homework!
+2. Read the "Testing" chapter from Hadley's "R Packages" book at http://r-pkgs.had.co.nz/tests.html
+3. Create a new branch in your R package, write a unit test for the `forint` function to make sure that `forint(42)` returns `42 HUF`, open a pull request and share the PR URL on Moodle!

+For grade:

+4. Set up CI to automatically run your unit tests when pushing to GitHub (see https://r-pkgs.org/r-cmd-check.html)
+5. Set up a webpage for your package using `pkgdown` and GitHub Pages (see https://pkgdown.r-lib.org)

+Deadline: June 14, 2020 (midnight by CET)

 ## References